rybafish/rybafish.github.io/index.md

 ### License
 RybaFish Charts is free open source software released under GPLv3 license.
 The software provided "as is" without warranty of any kind, you can use it at your own risk.

+### Questions?
+Suggestions?
+Report an issue or suggest a feature [here](https://github.com/rybafish/rybafish/issues), or just email me at rybafishcharts@gmail.com